JORDANROBERTO74/mcp-servers/latitude-sh/README.md

 **Q: Can I use this server in production?**
 A: Yes, but ensure you follow security best practices, use proper API key management, and implement monitoring.

-### Server Creation
+### Server Creation & Management

-**Q: Why should I use `validate_server_config` before creating servers?**
+**Q: Why should I use the interactive scripts for server creation?**
-A: Validation prevents expensive failed deployments by checking project type, plan availability, and region stock before creation.
+A: Interactive scripts provide guided workflows that prevent expensive failed deployments by checking project type, plan availability, and region stock before creation.

 **Q: What's the smart server creation flow?**
 A: It's an intelligent workflow that guides you through project selection, plan choice, region availability, and configuration validation.

 **Q: Can I create servers in reserved projects?**
 A: No, server creation is only supported for on-demand projects.
 Reserved projects require different provisioning workflows.

+**Q: What server operations can I perform?**
+A: You can perform power actions (on/off/reboot), enter/exit rescue mode, reinstall servers, and schedule/unschedule deletions.

+**Q: How do I secure my servers?**
+A: Use the `lock_server` tool to prevent modifications and actions, and `unlock_server` when you need to make changes.

+**Q: What is Out of Band (OOB) access?**
+A: OOB access provides secure remote access to servers even when the main network is down, useful for troubleshooting and recovery.

 ### API and Authentication